 ** Dragon's Call summons dragons.
 Lots of them.

 ** Nemelex Xobeh also qualifies if you know what you are doing.
-The legendary versions of his decks, along with high piety, a decent evocation skill, and liberal use of his gifted abilities essentially turn any PC (even purely melee focused characters) into an epic level mage.
+The legendary versions of their decks, along with high piety, a decent evocation skill, and liberal use of their gifted abilities essentially turn any PC (even purely melee focused characters) into an epic level mage.
 Capable of summoning dozens of creatures, in combat, with a zero chance of being hostile for a paltry 2 mana or blasting several of the strongest spells in the game better than an equal level wizard could.
 Plus powers possessed no where else in the game, such as the ability to create food out of nothing.
-On top of all this old Nemelex has a grand total of one real rule (using combat oriented cards when there's no one hostile around), meaning the only real way to get excommunicated is to stand around for tens of thousands of turns with out sacrificing anything to him or using cards in combat.
+On top of all this old Nemelex has a grand total of one real rule (using combat oriented cards when there's no one hostile around), meaning the only real way to get excommunicated is to stand around for tens of thousands of turns with out sacrificing anything to them or using cards in combat.
 Something a player is never going to do.

 ** Qazlal Stormbringer also applies.
 At high piety, he surrounds you with a swirling elemental storm that hits anything that walks into it for huge damage.
 It also grants you a boost to your SH stat and permanent Repel Missiles (one of the most useful buffs in the game).
-At high Invocations, his abilities also provide a powerful substitute for elemental magic.
+At high Invocations, their abilities also provide a powerful substitute for elemental magic.
 Upheaval basically becomes a cheaper, random element Fire Storm, and can be spammed to destroy most anything within your line of sight.
 Disaster Area, while not as spammable as Upheaval, is even more devastating, dropping well over a dozen random Upheavals throughout your line of sight.
 The only downside is that the storm generates a tremendous amount of noise, although since you don't have to worry so much about the effects of heavy armor, feel free to kit yourself out in the heaviest stuff you can find.

 * GeniusBonus: There is a reference to ''Literature/TheMetamorphosis'' in the description for the giant cockroach monster.

 ** True of Crawl's bats.
 They barely even hurt you, but can hit multiple times in a turn, and have so much evasion they're hard to kill.
 Most annoying is that they're so fast they can move toward you, hit you, and move out of reach in one turn, meaning that you can't melee them unless you make some odd moves.
 Potentially deadly in the early game if you're unlucky, mildly irritating afterwards.
+Humourously, the game will sometimes generate vaults full of various unique types of bats, which is referred to in the source code as a "goddamned_bats" vault.

 *** Later on you'll also run into Unseen Horrors, which are just like bats except they actually have decent attack and HP.
 Oh yeah, ''and they're invisible.''
 (See DemonicSpiders, above.)